 “Site speed matters.
 Based on data from Alexa, pages on fast-loading sites rank significantly higher than pages on slow-loading sites.”

 Google has been using page speed as a ranking factor since 2010.
 But up until now, we weren’t sure to what extend speed affected rankings.
 Thanks to the research above, we now know that the impact is significant.

 So, test your page speed.
 You can use tools like Pingdom Website Speed Test, or Google’s own PageSpeed Insights.
-Both tools will offer suggestions how you could improve the page loading time to implement.
+Both tools will offer suggestions on how you could improve the page loading time to implement.